c-rack/cidr-elixir/README.md

 ## Setup

-To use this library in your project, edit your `mix.exs` file and add `:cidr` as a dependency:
+To use this library, just add `:cidr` as a dependency to your `mix.exs` file:

 ```elixir
 defp deps do